pulp/pulp_rpm/docs/tech-reference/types.rst

 Unit Key
 ^^^^^^^^
 ``id``
- Package group category Id
+ Package group category ID

 ``repo_id``
- Repository id the package group category id is associated.
+ Repository id to which the package group category id is associated

 Metadata
 ^^^^^^^^
 ``name``
- Name of the package group category.
+ Name of the package group category

 ``description``
- Description of the package group category.
+ Description of the package group category

 ``display_order``
- Display order of the package group category.
+ Display order of the package group category

 ``packagegroupids``
- Package group ids associated with the package category.
+ Package group ids associated with the package category